-- Demonstrate the practice according to the ethical principles and legal requirements of the profession of surgical technology. - Demonstrate appropriate and professional skills of interpersonal communication with all patients and other members of the health care team.
+- Apply critical thinking skills for appropriate and safe care of the patient in the operating room. - Demonstrate the role of a surgical technologist as part of an operating room team providing comprehensive care for patients. - Demonstrate the practice according to the ethical principles and legal requirements of the profession of surgical technology. - Demonstrate appropriate and professional skills of interpersonal communication with all patients and other members of the health care team.